ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Experiments

 \subsection{Parameters Analysis}

 To answer {\bf RQ2}, we use the control variable method to study the influence of various parameters on the performance of \projectname.
-Due to space limitations, we only show experimental results on Purchase and SVHN.
-To prevent some lines from being crowded together, we take the logarithm of AWT in the figures, so negative results may be seen when the original AWT is less than 1.
+We only show results on Purchase and SVHN due to space limitation.

 \partitle{Number of Shards} We demonstrate the impact of the number of shards on AWT and NoR in Figure \ref{fig:parameter_shard}.